asqrzk/BillingBackendSystem/README.md

 <img width="1228" height="1643" alt="image" src="https://github.com/user-attachments/assets/2cb1ab9d-4898-458f-a4b4-e296c5cb7486" />

 Also, have included this test runner on shellscript that simulates some scenarios along with edge cases and race condition checks.
-The runner is under the scripts directory, kindly do check out.
+The runner is billing-backend/scripts/test-runner.sh, kindly do check out.
 ---

 ## Containerization & Deployment